alamikaele/configure-ad/README.md

 - Creating Client-1 in Microsoft Azure
 - Test Connectivity of Client to DC-1
 - Install Active Directory
-- Create Domain User within the domain
+- Create Domain Admin User Within the Domain
-- Join Client-1 to domain
+- Join Client-1 to Domain
-- Setup Remote Desktop for non-administrative users on Client-1
+- Setup Remote Desktop For Non-Administrative Users On Client-1
 - Create a bunch of additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>